fission-codes/heroku-ipfs-ghost/README.md

 ## Ghost v2.x

-This has been forked from the [Ghost 1.x on Heroky by cobyism](https://github.com/cobyism/ghost-on-heroku).
-The Deploy button should "just work" -- you'll need to add S3 credentials after the fact if you want file uploads to work.
+This has been forked from the [Ghost 1.x on Heroku by cobyism](https://github.com/cobyism/ghost-on-heroku).
+The **Deploy button** should "just work" -- you'll need to add S3 credentials after the fact if you want file uploads to work.

 - Edited the `package.json` to include the newest 2.x Ghost release and the newest Casper and S3 adapter modules
 - Removed `package-lock.json` so that newest packages are used automatically